Thanatos1516/Thnts/README.md

 This is an OSINT (Open Source Intelligence) tool designed to gather essential information about domains and IP addresses.
 It uses **WHOIS**, **NSLOOKUP**, and **Port Scanning** to provide insights on domain ownership, DNS records, and open ports.
 #UPDATE
+This is the 1.1.0 version of program.
+The program has been added with a function to determine location by IP address.
+#UPDATE 2025-03-29
 This is the 1.1.1 version of program.
-The program has been added with a function to determine location by IP address.
+The program has been added with a function to learn about social media accounts.

 ## Installation